 Our favorite thing about this machine is the ability to turn the warming plate on and off because it helps avoid that burnt, bitter taste that’s common with other drip machines.
 We do wish the warming plate had a well to hold the carafe in place, but this is just a minor issue.

-Out of all the machines we’ve reviewed, we consider this the best small coffee maker of 2021.
+Out of all the machines we’ve reviewed, we consider this the best small coffee maker of the year.

 2. Bodum 11592-109 Pour Over Coffee Maker – Best Value

 This Bodum pour over brewer is unique in that it ditches the water pump and water heater for a simpler, manual brewing process.
 Instead of hitting a “brew now” button, you pour hot or boiling water over the grounds in the filter.
 This will require you to have an external heating source and a kettle, but this brewer’s extremely low price will still lead to a cheaper set up than an electric coffee maker.
 Because there is no warming plate, this brewer delivers flavorful coffee that’s free of bitterness.
 This brewer is very visually appealing and will serve as decor as much as it will for function, and the reusable filter makes brewing simple even though it requires more work from you.
 The filter is easily cleanable, as is the carafe with its wide mouth and removable heat grip, and both are even machine washable.